 As well as improving general health, dietary diversity will increase agrobiodiversity and encourage a more sustainable food system.

-Additionally, certain diet trends focused on health and wellness will continue to gain interest, such as the Mediterranean diet.
-Consisting of fruit and vegetables, whole grains, legumes and lean proteins, the diet has been universally praised for its health benefits.
-Certain components included, such as whole grains and legumes, will rise in popularity as consumers seek out robust raw sources.
+Additionally, certain diet trends focused on health and wellness will continue to gain interest.
+The Mediterranean diet, consisting of fruit and vegetables, whole grains, legumes and lean proteins, has been universally praised for its health benefits.
+Certain components associated with the diet, such as whole grains and legumes, will rise in popularity as consumers seek out robust raw sources.

 A change for the better